 There are genetic variations of IL-17A that can cause it to be either more active than normal (increasing risk of autoimmune/inflammatory conditions) or less active than normal (protective against autoimmune/inflammatory conditions).
 As is the case with most genetic variants, diet and environment interact with genetics in the development of chronic diseases.

-rs2275913 – A is the minor allele and is shown in studies to increase the risk of autoimmune diseases, periodontal disease, gastric cancer, and inflammatory bowel diseases [ref] [ref] [ref] [ref] [ref] There are quite a few studies on this variant in different populations showing the increase in IL-17A and an increased risk of inflammatory conditions.
-The flip side of this is that the overactivity may be protective against infective diseases like tuberculosis.[ref]
+Studies show that the rs2275913 variant (AA and AG genotypes) increases the risk of autoimmune diseases, periodontal disease, gastric cancer, and inflammatory bowel diseases [ref] [ref] [ref] [ref] [ref] There are quite a few studies on this variant in different populations showing the increase in IL-17A and an increased risk of inflammatory conditions.
+In the “pro” column for this variant is the fact that overactivity may be protective against infective diseases like tuberculosis.[ref]

 Vitamin D (in vitro study) may decrease high IL-17 levels.
 Get out in the sunshine, or look into supplementing with vitamin D (do a blood test first to determine your vitamin D status).
 Be sure to read the labels on the vitamin D supplement and go for a vitamin D3 without soybean or cottonseed oil.

 IL-17A variants don’t act alone in increasing susceptibility to inflammatory conditions; environmental elements play a role as well.

 - Th17 Cytokines and the Gut Mucosal Barrier